-where “α” is a constant parameter of the distribution known as the exponent or scaling parameter.
+where “α” is a constant parameter of the distribution known as the exponent or scaling parameter (Clauset et al., 2009).

 Some of the common distributions of the form px=C×fx, where fx represents the functional form and “C” the normalization constant, are given in table 1.
 A brief definition of the major distributions are given below.